So, why do you need a portable DAC or headphone amp?

 While it definitely fights for space in our already overcrowded backpacks, we genuinely love the Dacamp – it makes playback sound smooth even when playing music from some less-than-ideal sources and the adjustment knobs on the side allow you to do simple, subtle tweaks to the sound.
 The knobs might not offer the most robust of changes (moreso than a software EQ, for example) but we appreciate their existence all the same.

 It comes in a very close second here, but RHA's Dacamp L1 is one of the better DACs to cross our desks and comes highly recommended.

 The pint-sized Audioquest Dragonfly packs a punch

-Audioquest basically invented the USB DAC with the original Dragonfly back in 2012, but until now the the device's power demands limited its use to desktop use thanks to the iPhone's 100mAh limit on power draw through its lightning port.
+Audioquest basically invented the USB DAC with the original Dragonfly back in 2012, but until now the device's power demands limited it to desktop use, thanks to the iPhone's 100mAh limit on power draw through its lightning port.

-But Dragonfly's latest devices, the Red and Black models, completely change that.
+But Dragonfly's latest devices completely change that.
 By using an all-new USB microcontroller, Audioquest's Dragonfly Red/Black's DACs now consume closer to 25mA, and can now be used happily with any iOS device.

 This makes the Dragonfly a pretty compelling iPhone DAC.
 With a total size smaller than most USB sticks the Dragonfly fits easily into a pocket alongside an iPhone.